AlyAyman22/Laptop-Price-Prediction-and-Data-Analysis/README.md

 - Integrate XGBoost and LightGBM for performance comparison.
 - Build an interactive price prediction dashboard.
 - Automate the complete preprocessing and prediction pipeline.

----

-# ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub.